-While the Freehand hotel itself is practically new to downtown LA, the building it resides in has a much longer history.
-Formerly the Commercial Exchange Building, the 1924 Renaissance Revival-style structure stands 13-stories high and still boasts one of the tallest neon signs in LA sliding up the façade.
-Today, the hotel is completely retrofitted and includes a rooftop pool and the bumping cocktail-enthusiast’s Broken Shaker bar, retro mod design touches, and budget-friendly accommodations.
-The hotel is actually split between traditional rooms and a hostel that comes with shared bunks, a kitchen, and a laundry room for traveling guests on the go.
+While the Freehand Hotel itself is pretty new to Downtown LA, the building it resides in has a much longer history.
+Formerly the Commercial Exchange Building, the 1924 Renaissance Revival-style structure stands 13 stories high and still boasts one of the tallest neon signs in LA sliding up the facade.
+Today, the hotel is completely retrofitted and includes a rooftop pool and the cocktail-enthusiast’s Broken Shaker bar, retro mod design touches and budget-friendly accommodations.
+The hotel is actually split between traditional rooms and a hostel that comes with shared bunks, a kitchen and a laundry room for traveling guests on the go.

-There are few hotels with as much history as The Hollywood Roosevelt.
+There are few hotels with as much history as the Hollywood Roosevelt.
 In fact, the Roosevelt is the oldest continuously operating hotel in all of Los Angeles.
-The hotel first opened its doors in 1927 and has been home to celebrities like Marilyn Monroe, Clark Gable and Prince.
-The hotel remains a hotspot to this day and features a wild pool scene, multiple bars, and even its own bowling alley.
-For lovers of all things Hollywood, The Roosevelt’s location is also hard to beat: you’ll find the Hollywood Walk of Fame ten minutes away, and it’s within walking distance of the famed Chinese Theatre and the Hollywood & Highland entertainment complex.
+The hotel first opened its doors in 1927 and has been home to celebrities including Marilyn Monroe, Clark Gable and Prince.
+The hotel remains a hotspot to this day and features a wild pool scene, multiple bars and even its own bowling alley.
+For lovers of all things Hollywood, the Roosevelt’s location is also hard to beat: you’ll find the Hollywood Walk of Fame just minutes away, and it’s within walking distance of the famed Chinese Theatre and the Hollywood & Highland entertainment complex.

-One of the more eclectic hotels in LA, the Petit Ermitage is an explorer’s paradise filled with an art collection that includes original works by greats like Rauschenberg, Miro and de Kooning.
-Owned by brothers Adrian and Stefan Ashkenazy, every art piece and design touch is inspired by the brothers’ love of travel and the hotel is filled with a weird and wonderful collection of travel trinkets that the duo have accumulated from their global adventures.
-The mainstay of the hotel is on the roof where a creative cocktail bar, adults-only pool and a butterfly and hummingbird garden welcome guests with open arms.
+One of the more eclectic hotels in LA, the Petit Ermitage is an explorer’s paradise filled with an art collection that includes original works by greats such as Rauschenberg, Miró and de Kooning.
+Owned by brothers Adrian and Stefan Ashkenazy, every art piece and design touch is inspired by the brothers’ love of travel, and the hotel is filled with a weird and wonderful collection of trinkets that the duo have accumulated from their global adventures.
+The mainstay of the hotel is on the roof, where a creative cocktail bar, adults-only pool and a butterfly and hummingbird garden welcome guests.

-LA is home to the largest concentration of Koreans outside of Korea and the epicenter is Koreatown, right in the middle of the city.
-The history of The LINE hotel somewhat coincides with the influx of Korean immigrants as the mid-century building was erected in 1964 during the height of the Korean diaspora.
-Today, the hotel is the heart and soul of the neighborhood as it embraces the community with a packed calendar of events (their Koreatown Run Club is free to join) and showers its guests with a lively social scene.
-Highlights of the property include a robust happy hour, outdoor pool, retail boutique Poketo and Breakroom 86 bar where you can book out a karaoke booth and sip nostalgic cocktails like the Say Any-Sling or the Rum DMC.
+LA is home to the largest concentration of Koreans in the US, and the epicenter is Koreatown, right in the middle of the city.
+The history of The LINE hotel somewhat coincides with the influx of Korean immigrants, as the mid-century building was erected in 1964 during the height of the Korean diaspora.
+Today, the hotel is the heart and soul of the neighborhood, as it embraces the community with a packed calendar of events (their Koreatown Run Club is free to join) and a lively social scene.
+Highlights of the property include a robust happy hour, outdoor pool, retail boutique Poketo and their Breakroom 86 bar where you can book out a karaoke booth and sip nostalgic cocktails like the Say Any-Sling or the Rum DMC.